stackhpc/stackhpc-kayobe-config/doc/source/configuration/ci-cd.rst

    As for how many runners present three is suitable number as this would prevent situations where long running jobs could halt progress other tasks whilst waiting for a free runner.
    You might want to increase the number of runners if usage demands it or new workflows make use of multiple parallel jobs.

+   Note :code:`github_registry` and the elements of the dict control the registry settings for pulling and pushing container images used by the workflows.
+   In the example below the registry settings have been adapted to demonstrate what a shared registry between environments might look like.
+   This values maybe suitable for your deployment providing all environments can reach the same registry.
+   If the all of the environments use their own registry and nothing is shared between them then :code:`github_registry` can omitted from the file and the template will expect environment specific secrets and variables to be added to the repository settings.
+   This is discussed further in the next section.

 .. code-block:: yaml

     ---